 Plus500 at a glance

 Plus500 is a fintech founded in 2008 in Israel and its subsidiary Plus500AU Pty Ltd. is regulated in Australia (license number 417727).
-The broker offers two types of accounts for investors: a CFD account and an investment account where you can buy and sell stocks.
+The broker offers a CFD account with multiple assets to trade.

 The platform offers a variety of underlying assets for CFDs, an instrument that needs to be traded with care because it often leads to losses, due to the leverage effect that can magnify any loss.
 Despite this feature not being suitable for beginners, other factors may attract Australian investors who are recent to the world of investments.